 - d) Coordination with other REDD demonstration efforts.
 The FIP should complement, be coordinated with and cooperate closely with other REDD demonstrations initiatives and ongoing REDD efforts, such as FCPF and UN-REDD.
 Where applicable the FIP should generate lessons for, and be informed by, other REDD initiatives on how to achieve scale and transformational impact in the implementation of REDD activities; - e) Measurable outcomes and results based support.
 The FIP should be results based over time, and should promote measurable outcomes with regard to the effectiveness of FIP investments on REDD, livelihoods, climate resilience, biodiversity and other forest benefits.
-Performance measures and procedures for performance assessment should be part of the project design and should serve as a basis for course correction during the implementation; - f) Piloting.
-The FIP should support pilot programs in order to demonstrate how to scale up resources and activities so as to achieve transformational change; - g) Forest related governance.
-The FIP should capitalize on the lessons learned concerning inclusive and effective governance reform and support that the codependent relationship between such processes and forest related climate change outcomes is promoted and strengthened; - h) Address drivers of deforestation and degradation and avoid perverse incentives.
+Performance measures and procedures for performance assessment should be part of the project design and should serve as a basis for course correction during the implementation in close collaboration with the relevant actors at the national or regional level; - f) Piloting.
+The FIP should support national or regional pilot programs in order to demonstrate how to scale up resources and activities so as to achieve transformational change; - g) Forest related governance.
+The FIP should capitalize on the lessons learned concerning inclusive and effective governance reform, alternative local structures of forest governance, and support that the co-dependent relationship between such processes and forest related climate change outcomes is promoted and strengthened.
+Governance reform processes should be government led and be based on a cross-cutting, holistic and all-inclusive approach. - h) Address drivers of deforestation and degradation and avoid perverse incentives.
 FIP pilot programs must assess and address drivers of deforestation and degradation, including those outside the forest sector, and ensure a holistic national approach to REDD.
-Economic incentives and benefits systems should support sustainable forest practices by local forest dependent communities and, where appropriate, the private sector as well as the maintenance of ecosystem services; - i) Contribute to sustainable development.
-The FIP should ensure that its investments make a contribution to the livelihoods and human development of forest dependent communities as well as generate biodiversity benefits and ecosystem services; - j) Safeguarding High Conservation Value Forests.
-The FIP should safeguard High Conservation Value Forests and should not support the conversion or degradation of such forests;
+Economic incentives and benefits systems should support sustainable forest practices by all stakeholders including local forest dependent communities and, where appropriate, the private sector as well as the maintenance of ecosystem services;

-- k) Partnership with private sector.
-The FIP should develop models for working with, and leveraging resources from, the private sector in effective implementation of REDD investment programs; - Cooperation with other actors and processes.
+- i) Contribute to sustainable development.
+The FIP should ensure that its investments make a tangible contribution to the livelihoods and human development of forest dependent communities as well as generate biodiversity benefits and ecosystem services; - j) Safeguarding High Conservation Value Forests.
+The FIP should in principle safeguard High Conservation Value Forests and should not support the conversion or degradation of such forests, unless highly necessary; (we can not stop development in HFLD countries (95% forest cover).
+These countries need to bridge the forest transition curve at an earlier stage and should be supported in that endeavor) - k) Partnership with private sector.
+The FIP should develop models for working with, and leveraging resources from, the private sector, including financial institutions, in effective implementation of REDD investment programs; - 1) Cooperation with other actors and processes.
 The FIP should complement the aims and objectives of other global environmental conventions and processes, such as the Convention on Biological Diversity, the UN Convention to Combat Desertification, the Non-Legally Binding Instrument on all Types of Forests of the UNFF, and the International Tropical Timber Agreement.
 It should cooperate closely with other international agencies and partnerships, such as the CPF, and with other relevant stakeholders, including IPGs, NGOs, and the private sector; - m) Early, integrated and consistent learning efforts.
-Learning opportunities should be integrated into FIP programming from the start, including, where applicable, identification of pilot program approaches with significant potential for replication, and building in mechanisms for learning lessons from both successes and failures in collaboration with relevant stakeholders.
+Learning opportunities should be integrated into FIP programming from the start, including, where applicable, identification of national or regional pilot program approaches with significant potential for replication, and building in mechanisms for learning lessons from both successes and failures in collaboration with relevant stakeholders.
 The FIP should proactively communicate these lessons to UNFCCC and others engaged in REDD efforts.
 The FIP should also seek to incorporate into its activities lessons learned from other relevant initiatives.